Dane Baptiste: Television career

 8 Out of 10 Cats Does Countdown, Pants of Fire, Stand Up Sketch Show, Pointless, Comedy Central's Roast Battle, Comedians Giving Lectures, Comedians Solving World Problems, Gagging Order, Elevenish, CelebAbility, Black, British and Funny, Frankie Boyle's New World Order, and Alan Davies: As Yet Untitled.

 He has hosted Live At The Apollo (BBC Two), Live from the Comedy Store (Comedy Central) and Tonight at the London Palladium (ITV1).

-In December 2018 he won a week-long series in the BBC's House of Games.
+In December 2018 he won a week-long series in the BBC's Richard Osman's House of Games.

 In 2016 Baptiste created, wrote and starred in sitcom Sunny D, which was then purchased for an American remake in 2018 by Lionsgate Pictures.

 During the 2020 lockdown Baptiste performed on The Big Night In for Children in Need and Comic Relief.

 In January 2021, Baptiste's BBC pilot Bamous premiered on BBC Three / BBC One.

 Writing career

-In 2016 Baptiste wrote his first sitcom Sunny D. Baptiste was the first black comedian to write a commissioned pilot for the BBC that became a series.
+In 2016 Baptiste wrote his first sitcom Sunny D which was the first commissioned pilot written by a Black British comedian on the BBC in 20 years.